Antoeni/Personal-Projects/Drivers (Learning)/Documentation.md

+# Writing Drivers

-# This personal project is going to be for me to learn how to write drivers, for now I want to focus on writing I2C, Uart, SPI, and USB communication drivers
+This personal project is for me to learn how to write drivers, I want to learn for now communication protocol drivers like I2C, Uart, SPI, and USB